kjameer0/kjameer0.github.io/README.md

-This is just my personal website, it's not an app.
+This is just my personal website.